 Tint adjustments are usually smaller than Temperature.
 Often just +5 to +15 fixes fluorescent green.

-Creative vs Corrective:
+Creative vs Corrective

+Here's where white balance gets interesting.
 Sometimes "correct" white balance isn't what you want.
 A sunset should feel warm.
 Technically correcting it to neutral removes the mood.
 A moody blue-hour scene should feel cool.

 After getting neutral, you can deliberately push Temperature or Tint for emotional effect.
 This is different from having wrong white balance by accident.